radian-software/straight.el/README.md

 * Borg does a heck of a lot less magic, so if you want a solution with simple implementation details, `straight.el` may not be for you.
   (But see the developer manual and docstrings, first.)

+### Comparison to Nix

+* Nix and `straight.el` both use the tagline "purely functional", but Nix probably uses it in a more correct sense than `straight.el`.
+  Nix, by default, uses a fully static and 100% reproducible format for everything, based on the regularly-updated package definitions in the nixpkgs repository. `straight.el` on the other hand clones packages directly from source; while it provides lockfiles to theoretically ensure reproducibility, nothing on a technical level prevents you from directly modifying the source code.

+#### Advantages of `straight.el`

+* When you want to hack on a package or contribute upstream, you can navigate directly to the source code and edit it immediately.
+The Git repository is ready for branching and pull requests right away.
+  With Nix, package derivations are read-only, and setting up a package for local development requires you to clone it yourself and reconfigure your Nix environment to pull from the local copy, similarly to `package.el`.
+* Configuration for `straight.el` happens all within Emacs Lisp as opposed to an external configuration language, so there is not a new language (unless you are already using Nix).

+#### Advantages of Nix

+* Nix community contributions in nixpkgs contain lots of repackaging and fixes for various packages to make them work better.
+* Being integrated with the rest of the Nix package manager means that installing an Emacs package can also install any required system dependencies, something that `straight.el` has no support for (by design) as it is limited to within-Emacs package management.
+* Package configuration is much more guaranteed to be fully reproducible on any system.
+* Due to the use of a centralized and versioned package repository, security is likely higher, since published changes to individual Git repositories of package authors have slightly more opportunity to go through community auditing (although the system is still automated, as opposed to requiring review by individual package maintainers like in Linux distribution packaging).

 ### Comparison to the manual approach